Mode of StudyFull-time

 HND Business entry requirements

-- UCAS points – 48-56 points to include a minimum of 1 A level at grade D or above (calculate your UCAS points)
+- UCAS points – 48-56 points to include a minimum of 1 A level, in any subject (calculate your UCAS points)

 - BTECs (Extended Diplomas) – MPP-PPP